Tempeh: Antimicrobial agents

 Rhizopus cultures responsible for the fermentation of tempeh from soybean produce natural, heat-stable antimicrobial agents against spoilage and disease-causing microorganisms, extending the shelf life of the fermented product through microbial antagonism.
-The mold is capable of inhibiting the growth of other fungi such as Aspergiluus flavus and Aspergillus parasiticus by interfering with the accumulation of aflatoxin (especially aflatoxin B1), the mycotoxin of greatest concern.
+The mold is capable of inhibiting the growth of other fungi such as Aspergillus flavus and Aspergillus parasiticus by interfering with the accumulation of aflatoxin (especially aflatoxin B1), the mycotoxin of greatest concern.
 R. oligosporus has also been reported to produce four to five antibacterial substances during fermentation process.
-It produces phenolic compounds against pathogenic bacteria such as Helicobacter pylori and an antibacterial protein has been identified with activities against Bacillus species (especially against Bacillus subtilis and Bacillus cereus), Staphylococcus aureus, and Steptococcus cremoris.
+It produces phenolic compounds against pathogenic bacteria such as Helicobacter pylori and an antibacterial protein has been identified with activities against Bacillus species (especially against Bacillus subtilis and Bacillus cereus), Staphylococcus aureus, and Streptococcus cremoris.

 Non-refrigerated fresh tempeh

 Tempeh can be sold and consumed fresh within 48 hours once removed from its incubator.
 It is commonly transported to the market in its incubation container (e.g. polyethylene bag, banana leaf wrapper, etc.) and placed in the shade.
 In areas with warmer climates, tempeh can be kept at room temperature for one to three days before it becomes overripe.
 In locations with more temperate temperatures, it can keep for one to four days but will usually need to be refrigerated to prevent spoilage.